close

 A bit stronger than a typical lager or pilsner, the Märzens must be brewed in Munich to be deemed suitable for Oktoberfest.

-Your best bet to drink like a German is to visit a beer specialty shop that will most certainly have at least a couple of the Oktoberfest variants.
-In Amsterdam, the Bierkoning is the go-to source for German beers and has a healthy selection of the above brands.
+Your best bet to drink like a German in the Netherlands is to visit a beer speciality shop that will most certainly have at least a couple of the Oktoberfest variants.
+In Amsterdam, De Bierkoning is the go-to source for German beers and has a healthy selection of the above brands.

 Although the locations and dates vary, the essence remains the same: these parties revolve around drinking beer in a tent.
 It may not be Hofbräu or Paulaner, but in such mass quantities, a solid Heineken or Hertog Jan will suffice.